gldog/anonymize_jira_users/doc/readme.md

 the implementation of the anonymizing-script.

 All information stated here is about Jira Server and Jira Data Center.
-Jira Cloud is not considered.
+Jira Cloud is not considered yet.

 ## Anonymizing with the admin-UI

-These results are reverse engineered with Chrome developer tools in Jira 8.13.
+Some of these results are reverse engineered in Jira 8.13.

 ### Example 1